-- 4.1 Compliance with the Australian Standards is a City of Wanneroo requirement; however, this does not assure approval as approval of any items is at the City's discretion. - 4.2 Please refer to Local Planning Policy 4.3 to determine the type of park. - 4.3 Please refer to Local Planning Policy 4.3 to determine the appropriate installations for the park type.
+- 4.1 Compliance with the Australian Standards is a City of Wanneroo requirement; however, this does not guarantee approval as acceptance of any items is at the City's discretion. - 4.2 The following temporary items are not permitted: - Irrigated soft-landscaping - Hard-landscaping - Play equipment and exercise equipment - Structures or built elements - 4.3 Temporary soft-landscaping can be considered for stabilization provided the following criteria are met: - planting shall be unirrigated - the installation would not form part of the required developer two year maintenance period (this would commence once the permanent planting is installed) - 'temporary planting' signage to the City's approval would need to be installed - 4.4 Please refer to Local Planning Policy 4.3 (LPP4.3) to determine the type of park. - 4.5 Please refer to LPP4.3 to determine the appropriate installations for the park type.